callumberry55-a11y/PoetrySuite/TAX_AND_DISTRIBUTION_SYSTEM.md

 ### How It Works

-1. Every day, the system distributes 20 points to each user
+1. Every day at 00:00 UTC, the system automatically distributes 20 points to each user
 2. Points are added to `points_balance` in `user_profiles`
 3. Distribution is tracked in `daily_distributions` table
 4. Users can spend these points immediately with only the 2% purchase tax
-5. At the beginning of next month, if balance > 0, the 10% monthly tax applies
+5. On the 2nd of each month at 00:00 UTC, if balance > 0, the 10% monthly tax applies

 ## Automatic Tax Inflation